Isorun Docs

 Shell Sessions

-Why this is fast
+Why it's fast

-A normal sb.exec("ls") does this every call:
+A normal sandbox.exec("ls") does this every call:

 1. HTTP round-trip from your client to the runner.